Sivaramjallu001/Digit-Recognizer/README.md

-Digit Recognizer Using Neural Network (From Scratch)
----

 # Digit Recognizer Using Neural Network (From Scratch)

 This project implements a neural network from scratch to recognize handwritten digits from the **MNIST dataset**.
 It avoids using pre-built libraries for the neural network, focusing on understanding the fundamental principles of machine learning.